flowtsohg/mdx-m3-viewer/README.md

 #### Events

-Resources (including the viewer) can send events very similar to those of native JS objects, with the same API:
+Resources, including the viewer, can send events, very similar to those of native JS objects, and with the same API:

 ```
 resource.addEventListener(type, listener)